It's NOT Always Sleep Paralysis!

 These are not hallucinations related to Aware Sleep Paralysis or ASP.

-The classic symptoms of Aware Sleep Paralysis easily negate ASP as the explanation for paranormal home invasions:
+The four classic symptoms of Aware Sleep Paralysis easily negate ASP as the explanation for paranormal home invasions:

 Waking Paralyzed -- The crucial, never changing, symptom of Aware Sleep Paralysis is waking up paralyzed.
 If you do not awaken paralyzed, then you are not experiencing ASP.
 Less than twenty-five percent of witnesses to genuine encounters mention an inability to move.
 In any case, encounters involving some (not initial) paralysis should not be dismissed.

 Unseen Presence -- One of the more commonly reported symptoms associated with ASP is that of the "sensed" presence.
 Nothing at all is ever seen.
 This unseen or "just out of sight" presence is at odds with our reports of visible nonhuman intruders.
 Genuine encounters deal with eyewitness sightings.

 Folklore Symptom -- During ASP, few muscles of breathing are active.
 Many people have a sense of suffocating, as if someone is standing or sitting on their torso.
 None of our witnesses to genuine paranormal home invasion reports this frightening signature folklore symptom of chest pressure.